zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/setting-up-liferay-dxp/clustering-for-high-availability/configuring-cluster-link.md

 ## Enabling Cluster Link

-To enable Cluster Link, add this [portal property](../../reference/portal-properties.md) to a `portal-ext.properties` file:
+To enable Cluster Link, add this [Portal Property](../../reference/portal-properties.md) to a `portal-ext.properties` file:

 ```properties
 cluster.link.enabled=true
 ```

-The [Cluster Link portal properties](https://docs.liferay.com/dxp/portal/7.3-latest/propertiesdoc/portal.properties.html#Cluster%20Link) provide a default configuration that you can override to fit your needs.
+The [Cluster Link Portal Properties](https://docs.liferay.com/dxp/portal/7.3-latest/propertiesdoc/portal.properties.html#Cluster%20Link) provide a default configuration that you can override to fit your needs.

 Many of the defaults use `localhost`, instead of a real address.
 In some configurations, however, `localhost` is bound to the internal loopback network (`127.0.0.1` or `::1`), rather than the host's real address.
 If you still need this configuration, you can make DXP auto detect the real address with this property: